canton7/RestEase/README.md

    - Can specify custom response deserializer
    - Can specify custom request body serializer
    - Can customize almost every aspect of setting up and creating the request (through implementing `IRequester`)
+ - Supports `IDictionary<TKey, TValue>` as well as `IDictionary` types when serializing a body parameter as UrlEncoded.
+This allows e.g. `ExpandoObject` to be used here

 ## Cons